jamesche75/Linux-Boot-Camp/Modules/Module 4 - Advanced Docker/Labs/Lab 2 - Running a Container/Lab 2 - Running a Container.md

 ![alt text](images/docker_stop.png "Stopping a Container")

-If you run ``docker ps`` at this point, you should no longer see your container.
+2. Run ``docker ps`` from your command line.
+You should no longer see your container.
 The container's still on the machine, but it's no longer running.

 > **Knowledge Check:** How can you remove the container from the machine completely?
 We're not going to use it again, so try it out!

+## Step 3: Recreating the Container

 Now we need to recreate the container with the correct network configuration.
 Docker creates the network bridge when the container is started, but we still can't use ``docker start`` with our existing container to fix this problem.
 That's because you set the configuration to use for the network in the ``docker create`` command.
 (In our case, we'll just do it in ``docker run`` because it allows us to do it in one step instead of two.)

-2. From your command prompt, run the following command:
+1. From your command prompt, run the following command:

    ``docker run -d -p 8000:80 mydockerimage:1.0``